turingschool/mod-0-curriculum/session3/index.md

 ### Wins

-- Strong understanding of terminal and commands - 4.5+ Average Score
 - Most common answer to git question: "I can name the steps of the git workflow and can put them in practice (using a reference)."
-- This is totally acceptable, and we use references as programmers on the job all the time
+- This is expected, and we use references as programmers on the job all the time, at some point it'll be muscle memory
-- Great job posting in the channel and finding typos
+- Great job asking and answering eachothers questions in the public channel

 ### Follow-Ups

 - Make sure that you're asking questions using the formula we provided in slack
-- pinned items
+- The homework this weekend is minimal - try to get to at least day 5 of your capstone by the end of the weekend
-- capstone study session tomorrow!
-Please emoji rsvp if you're going
+- Remote capstone study session on Monday - see the calendar for details
-- Ellen and Robert are joining the session today, they may pop into a breakout group to observe how y'all are doing

 ### Today's Goals